-Diagnosing diabetes type 1, type 2, or gestational diabetes as well as pre-diabetes involves a blood test to evaluate how well your body is handling glucose.
+Diagnosing diabetes, type 1, type 2, gestational diabetes or prediabetes, involves a blood test to see how well your body is handling glucose.
 Urine tests may also be used to diagnose type 1.
-Before diabetes is confirmed, you may have to undergo more than one blood test.
+Before you know for sure you have diabetes, you may have to have more than one blood test.

 Diagnosis of type 2 diabetes